Thad Luckinbill: Television

+Film

+In 2023, Thad Luckinbill played the role of home contractor Peter in action thriller Reptile, which he also produced alongside his twin, Trent.

 Producer

-In 2013, Thad, with his twin brother Trent, and producer Molly Smith (producer of P.S.
+In 2013, Thad, with Trent and producer Molly Smith (producer of P.S.
 I Love You and The Blind Side) started a production company called Black Label Media.
-The production company has worked with A-listers such as Reese Witherspoon, Emily Blunt, and Jake Gyllenhaal, producing films including Sicario starring Blunt, Josh Brolin, and Benicio Del Toro, The Good Lie starring Witherspoon, and Demolition starring Gyllenhaal, Naomi Watts, and Chris Cooper.
+The production company has worked with A-listers such as Reese Witherspoon, Emily Blunt, and Jake Gyllenhaal, producing films including Sicario starring Blunt, Josh Brolin, and Benicio del Toro, The Good Lie starring Witherspoon, and Demolition starring Gyllenhaal, Naomi Watts, and Chris Cooper.

+In 2023, both Thad and Trent Luckinbill produced the film Reptile, teaming up once again with lead actor Benicio del Toro.
+Thad also plays the character of ‘Peter’, a home contractor, in the movie, alongside Justin Timberlake and Alicia Silverstone.